solidjs-community/solid-primitives/README.md

 The goal of Solid Primitive is to be an official aggregation of primitive utilities.
 Each primitive is designed to act as a building block or keystone, the goal being to DRY up logic so that apps built within the Solid ecosystem don't have to depend on dispersed and highly decentralised logic.

-ie. This is similar to covalent bonds which share electron pairs between atoms.
-Primitives are similar in the sense that there's an optimal orchestration of atoms that create increasing complex compounds.
+ie. Consider covalent bonds that share electron pairs between atoms.
+Primitives are similar in the sense that there's an optimal and natural orchestration of structure that create increasingly complex compounded logic.
 Our philosophy is to define a base set of atoms that naturally create covalent properties and efficiencies in systemic logic.

+Ultimately the more rooted these primitives are within Solid's the smaller (aggregate tree-shaking benefits), more concise (readability) and stable (consistent and managed testing + maintenance) applications can be.

 ## Quality Design Rules